jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

 ## Labeling through configuration

 Explore:
 * Add a second label in the config by applying [devl-sidecar-container-pod.yaml](devl-sidecar-container-pod.yaml).
-Note the additional entry in the `metadata.labels` section:
+Note the additional entries in the `metadata.labels` section:

   Top of `devl-sidecar-container-pod.yaml`:
   ```